elodiemaignant/elodiemaignant.github.io/_pages/about.md

 ---

-I am a PhD student in applied mathematics in the [G-Statistics Group](https://gstats.inria.fr/) at Inria.
-I started my PhD in October 2020 under the supervision of [Xavier Pennec](http://www-sop.inria.fr/members/Xavier.Pennec/) (Inria) and [Alain Trouvé](https://centreborelli.ens-paris-saclay.fr/fr/annuaire-des-personnes/alain-trouve) (ENS Paris-Saclay) on geometric manifold learning.
+I am a postdoctoral researcher at Zuse Institute Berlin in the group of [Christoph von Tycowicz](https://tycowicz.de/) where I investigate geometric approaches for the [analysis of RNA velocities](https://mathplus.de/research-2/application-areas/aa1-mechanisms-of-life/aa1-20/).
+Prior to that, I was a PhD student in the [G-Statistics Group](https://gstats.inria.fr/) at Inria, under the supervision of [Xavier Pennec](http://www-sop.inria.fr/members/Xavier.Pennec/) (Inria) and [Alain Trouvé](https://centreborelli.ens-paris-saclay.fr/fr/annuaire-des-personnes/alain-trouve) (ENS Paris-Saclay).
+I defended my thesis on [Barycentric embeddings for geometric manifold learning with application to shapes and graphs](https://theses.hal.science/tel-04452790v2) in December 2023.

-My research interests lie at the intersection of differential geometry, manifold learning and shape analysis.
-I am a strong believer in data-driven mathematics with a focus on applications in biology.
+More generally, my research interests lie at the interaction between geometry and learning.
+I am a strong believer in data-driven mathematics with a focus on applications in biology and medicine.
 I am also motivated by teaching and I am involved in several projects aimed at popularising mathematics.

-Please feel free to contact me by email: elodie.maignant[at]inria.fr
+Please feel free to contact me by email: maignant[at]zib.de

 News